RyanNgCT/FoodImageClassifier/README.md

 # FoodImageClassifier
 Did this for my Deep Learning Module Assignment 1.
-Based of the food-101 dataset on Kaggle.
+Based off the food-101 dataset on Kaggle, which was used in a DL competition.

 Assigned 10 types of food.
 * caprese_salad